-This Business Plan has been developed to lay the foundations of a long term strategy that will see the transformation of Ark over the next 5 years and beyond.
-It identifies our strategic aims as a provider of both housing and care and an employer of over 900 people, who contribute to the excellent work of Ark every day.
+The 2020-25 Business Plan was developed to lay the foundations of a long term strategy that will see the transformation of Ark over the next five years and beyond.

-The strategic focus of this business plan was built incrementally over a 12 month period by proactive engagement with around 600 tenants, supported people and colleagues where we asked a simple question; what is important to you in your life with Ark, however you are connected with the organisation?
+It identifies our strategic aims as a provider of both housing and care and an employer of over 600 people, who contribute to the excellent work of Ark every day, and was built upon high levels of engagement with supported people, tenants and colleagues where we asked a simple question; what is important to you in your life with Ark, however you are connected with the organisation?

-This unprecedented level of engagement gave our key stakeholder group the opportunity to share their views and tell us what is important to them and their future in Ark.
-We listened very carefully and believe we have set out strategic objectives that will deliver the future our stakeholders told us is important to them.
+Our strategic objectives are based on what our stakeholders told us is important to them.
 The aim of this business plan is to create an organisation that will: